appressoas/django_cradmin/docs/gettingstartedguide.rst

             )
         ]
 We do not create a new template for this edit view, but rather use the built-in html in CRadmin.
-So in our ``account_index.django.html`` file we add a new section inside the for-loop which already gives the name for the account administrator::
+So in our ``account_index.django.html`` file we add a new section after the one which gives the name for the account administrator::

     <section class="blocklist__item">